13 Top-Rated Beaches in Jacksonville, FL

-Set on the grounds of the Mayport Naval Station, this secluded beach is one of Jacksonville's most wonderful hidden gems.
-A great spot for beachcombers, treasures abound for those willing to hunt through piles of sand and shells.
+Set on the grounds of the Mayport Naval Station, this secluded beach is one of Jacksonville's best sandy beaches and one of its most captivating hidden gems.
+It's an ideal spot for beachcombers — treasures abound for those willing to hunt through piles of sand and shells.
 From sharks' teeth to sea glass to incredible shells, you're bound to find something worth bringing home.

 Other popular things to do include wandering along the wooden walkway, running on the beach, surfing, and splashing in the waves.
 Be sure to pack water shoes, as the sharp shells can hurt little feet.
 Dogs are welcome to join in the fun or chase the birds, whichever comes first!